-Don’t show of and propose immediate PoC…it is very tempting but deadly.
+- Everyone loves to play, loves the gadgetry and the endless opportunities.
+Don’t show off and propose immediate PoC…it is very tempting but deadly.
 Do the detailed discovery (or at least qualification) and agree on the overall business before the PoC.
 PoC is there just to confirm assumptions and close the deal.

-It is not enough that one person at customer is convinced.
-Board has very little time for IoT projects..And they don’t tend to be progressive and tech savvy.
+- Remember there is a long way from the middle management to the board.
+It is not enough that just one person at the customer’s side is convinced.
+The board has very little time for IoT projects.
+And they don’t tend to be progressive and tech-savvy.
 Ask for a general IoT educative workshop with the board or owners with live presentations.
-They mostly love it if done properly.
+They mostly love it.

-IoT is not a part of their core business..IoT is mostly something nice to have but not critical and number 67 of their IT projects.
+- Don’t count on the customer to be proactive.
+IoT is not part of their core business.
+As a matter of fact, IoT is mostly something nice to have but not critical and number 67 on their IT project list.
 You need to chase them each week, agree on next steps and milestones.
-But don’t worry it used to be precisely the same in the beginning of Internet and the beginning of cloud.
+But don’t worry, it used to be precisely the same in the beginning of the Internet as well as in the beginning of cloud computing.

-Study the 52 use cases how by very limited number sensors you can do a plethora of sales.
+- Don’t pretend to know everything.
+In case you are in doubts how to do things, ask in forums or partners.
+Study the 52 use cases where with very limited number of sensors you can do plenty of easy sales.
 And don’t concentrate on HW or connectivity price.
-Remember device cost is mostly only 15 percent of the overall TCO.
+Remember device cost in most cases is only about 15 percent of the overall TCO.

+- Don’t be in listening mode only.
 Ask, ask, ask.
 Don’t be timid.
 Challenge the customer and their current business model.
-IoT changes quite often business models (use the Internet example).
-Try to find a way how to evolve the customer business model.
+IoT very often challenges the existing business models (use the Internet example).
+Try to find a way how to evolve the customer’s business model.

 Get as much business information as possible.
 Ask why?
 Why now?
 Why this technology and not something else?
 Try to be a real expert in the IoT field.